julienawonga/Esp32-notif-whatsapp/README.md

 ## Installation

-To use this code, follow the steps below:
+To use this code, follow the steps below :

 1. Clone the repository: `git clone https://github.com/julienawon/Esp32-notif-whatsapp.git`
 2. Install the necessary libraries: